syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

 # Add Syncfusion<sup>&reg;</sup> UWP Controls

-The Syncfusion<sup>&reg;</sup> UWP controls can be added in a Visual Studio projects by using either of the following ways,
+The Syncfusion<sup>&reg;</sup> UWP controls can be added in a Visual Studio project by using either of the following ways,

 * Through Designer
+* Through XAML
 * Through Code-Behind
 * Through Project Templates
 * Through NuGet Packages